Examples Of Sentences With Direct Objects

 Q: Can a direct object be a phrase?

 A: Yes, a direct object can be a noun phrase.
 A noun phrase is a group of words that functions as a noun.
-For example, in the sentence "She enjoys reading long novels," "reading long novels" is a noun phrase acting as the direct object.
+To give you an idea, in the sentence "She enjoys reading long novels," "reading long novels" is a noun phrase acting as the direct object.

 Q: How do I distinguish between a direct object and an object of a preposition?